Get our independent lab tests, expert reviews and honest advice.

 If you’re motivated to get healthy in the new year, you might be considering a fitness tracker to monitor your efforts and motivate you to keep going.

-"Ease of use, comfort and distance accuracy are key components of our test and these devices stumbled in one, or more, of these areas," says CHOICE tech expert Peter Zaluzny.
+“Ease of use, comfort and distance accuracy are key components of our test and some of these devices stumbled when it comes to comfort, while others have some annoying quirks that turned our testers off” says CHOICE tech expert Peter Zaluzny.

-"Some otherwise decent fitness bands or smartwatches have been let down by their performance in these areas."
+“Some otherwise decent fitness bands or smartwatches have been let down by poor performance in some important areas.”

 The lowest scoring fitness trackers in our tests